-Voxel’s platform is built from the ground up with security and privacy in mind.
-We design our services for security and reliability, taking a defensive approach to secure your organization’s data, at multiple layers.
-All the data generated from our system is always held to the highest security standards.
+Voxel is built from the ground up with security as a priority.
+We design our services for reliability, and all data consumed and generated by our system is held to the highest industry standards for information security.

 Network devices, including firewall and other boundary devices, are in place to monitor and control communications at the external boundary of the network and at key internal boundaries within the network.